BrooklinJazz/rpg-binder/README.md

 # Demo

-go to https://rpg-binder.herokuapp.com/ to see the app and create an account or see the screenshots below
+go to https://rpg-binder.herokuapp.com/ to see the site and create an account or see the screenshots below

 # Installation